[For beginners] Laravel: Trying to import a CSV file!

 Advance preparation

-This time, I'm going to prepare a simple table that only registers the "title" and "price" of the book.
+This time, I will create a simple table that only registers the book's "title" and "price."

 column id, title, price